-- When upgrading from borg 1.0.x to 1.1.x, please note: - read all the compatibility notes for 1.1.0, starting from 1.1.0b1. - borg might ask some security-related questions once after upgrading.
+- When upgrading from borg 1.0.x to 1.1.x, please note: - read all the compatibility notes for 1.1.0, starting from 1.1.0b1. - borg upgrade: you do not need to and you also should not run it. - borg might ask some security-related questions once after upgrading.
 You can answer them either manually or via environment variable.
 One known case is if you use unencrypted repositories, then it will ask about a unknown unencrypted repository one time. - your first backup with 1.1.x might be significantly slower (it might completely read, chunk, hash a lot files) this is due to the -files-cache mode change (and happens every time you change mode).
 You can avoid the one-time slowdown by using the pre-1.1.0rc4-compatible mode (but that is less safe for detecting changed files than the default).
 See the -files-cache docs for details.